cellsignal/kedro-graphql/README.md

 #### Pipeline and PipelineInput types

-The following fields of the `DataSet` and `DataSetInput` types are marked for deprecation and will be removed in a future release:
+The following fields of the `Pipeline` and `PipelineInput` types are marked for deprecation and will be removed in a future release:

 - `inputs`
 - `outputs`